10K: 44:07, Big Sky State Games, Billings, MT, July 2012

 5K: 20:25, Big Sky State Games, Billings, MT, July 2013

 Long-Term Running Goals:

 Started running seriously in March 2010.
-Married 21 years to a hot momma and we have 3 boys, 1 sweet girl, 2 dogs, 320 1 cat, and 645635 3 chickens + 3 new chicks (spring 2018).
+Married 22 years to a hot momma and we have 3 boys, 1 sweet girl, 2 dogs, 320 1 cat, and 64563531 2 new chickens (spring 2018) who have yet to lay eggs.
 My day job is Learning Architect for a regional bank in MT, WY, SD, OR, ID, and WA.
-In the private world I currently lead our church congregation and I feel blessed for the opportunity, and in May 2017 I joined our local School Board as a Trustee for a 3 year term.
+In May 2017 I joined our local School Board as a Trustee for a 3 year term.

 4 TM miles at the Y during lunch.
 Fast, slow, fast, slow, fast.
 TM running is something I want to end quickly, but always glad I did it.